kmann3/EtherpunksMoneyRegister/README.md

 v1-v-whatever are simply varying things I'm toying with.
 They aren't incremental.
 It's just "oh, that sounds neat, I want to check that out".

+Currently doing the v8 WPF version.

-## TBI
+## TBI for WPF

-* Edit Account Details dialog ( such as editing starting balance)
-* Form validationin pages.
-Currently there's only base sanity checking.
-Could help with UX if we displayed the problems as they progressed
-* Fix category selection in recurring transaction and transactions.
-* RecurringTransactionDetails: Handle file data / ability to download
-* Files: Consider a lookup for types of files such as bills, contracts, warranties, etc
+* Account management
+* Category management
+* Recurring Transactions.
+Need a management tool AND the ability to do it on the Transaction List screen.
+Maybe a dropdown?
+* Form validation
+* File data - finish
 * Export/Import: Test: file data, lookups, and link tables
-* Polish RecurringTransactionDetails.
-I don't like how it looks.
-* Menu adjust so you see where you are / Nav
-* Categories/Tags: Details page for editing and getting an overview of their use
 * Unit Testing
 * Hard deletes or soft deletes?
+Currently everything is a hard delete.
 * Logging: Should there be a history table which talks about all db changes?
 This might allow for hard deletes while preserving information
+* Anything with a NotImeplemented Exception is..... not implemented or thought out well.
+Still flushing out details.
 <hr />

 * Encrypting important things.
 This is a later thing because I'm still manually tweaking things in the database to test and it's simply easier to see mistakes currently.